Ermysted's Grammar School: Ofsted inspections

-In the 2000 Ofsted inspection, the school's results were "very high" against the national average, especially upon entry, where year 7s (age 11/12) work to a level "expected of pupils aged 14".
-An "outstanding" 6th form with a wide range of subjects was noted.
+In the 2000 Ofsted inspection, the school's results were "very high" against the national average, especially upon entry, where Year 7s (age 11/12) work to a level "expected of pupils aged 14".
+An "outstanding" Sixth Form with a wide range of subjects was noted.
 The school was considered "very successful" at allowing pupils to reach high academic standards, and the quality of teaching is "good".

-In the 2005 Ofsted inspection, the sixth form was described as "outstanding" and achieved Grade 1 Outstanding in every category of assessment.
+In the 2005 Ofsted inspection, the Sixth Form was described as "outstanding" and achieved Grade 1 Outstanding in every category of assessment.

-The 2008 Ofsted inspection was on 22 October, and the school received an "outstanding" verdict overall.
+In the 22 October 2008 Ofsted inspection, the school received an "outstanding" verdict overall.
 Seven out of eight areas were given an outstanding verdict.

 In the September 2022 Ofsted inspection, the school was rated "good" overall.
 Four of the five areas were given an outstanding verdict, with quality of education the only area achieving "good".
 According to the report, teachers should ensure Key Stage 3 students are secure in their knowledge before moving on to new content.
-Sixth form provision is rated "outstanding" with lessons having a professional atmosphere, allowing for high-quality debate and discussion.
-The partnership with Skipton Girls High School to expand the number of A-Level options is described as "valuable", while GCSE outcomes across all subject areas are "very positive" for pupils.
+Sixth Form provision is rated "outstanding" with lessons having a professional atmosphere, allowing for high-quality debate and discussion.
+The partnership with Skipton Girls' High School to expand the number of A-Level options is described as "valuable", while GCSE outcomes across all subject areas are "very positive" for pupils.

-Events

-The school has two principal annual events.
-Founders' Day takes place in December, when a service is held in Skipton Parish Church to commemorate the school's founders and benefactors.
-Many Old Boys attend both the service and the Annual Dinner, which follows the Old Boys' Society annual general meeting (AGM).
-Speech Day, in July, is the annual prize-giving and summation of the school year.
-In addition to these two events, the Parents' Association organises many social and fund-raising events, such as a biennial ball, wine tasting, and big-band nights.